Elective dictatorship: Operation

 The party which commands a majority in the House of Commons forms the government.
 The governing party should consequently be able to pass any bill they wish through the Commons, provided that voting discipline is enforced amongst their Members of Parliament (MPs).
 This is accomplished largely through the whip system.
 The dominance of Parliament's legislative programme by the majority party is such that 95 per cent of bills are initiated by the government.
 Rebellions, though not unknown, are rare.

 The government, so long as they can keep their MPs on-side, stand an excellent chance of getting their legislation through the Commons.
 The Lords may or may not also approve the legislation, however a combination of judicious compromise from the government, combined with the Salisbury Convention and the overarching threat of the Parliament Act means that most legislation also manages to get through the Lords.
 Royal Assent then invariably follows.

-Hailsham borrowed the expression "elective dictatorship" to describe this situation in which control of the Commons (and thus of Parliament) by the government is actually weak.
+Hailsham borrowed the expression "elective dictatorship" to describe this situation, in which control of the Commons, and thus of Parliament, by the government is actually weak.
 His paper was published as a criticism of the Labour government of Harold Wilson and James Callaghan.
 He saw these governments as undemocratic, as despite their slim hold on the Commons they were able to pass a large number of their bills.
-He saw this as undemocratic as they did not reflect, as Hailsham saw it, wide enough support in the country.
+He saw this as undemocratic, as they did not reflect, as Hailsham saw it, wide enough support in the country.
 Many have interpreted Hailsham's criticism as being one against large majorities.
 In fact, he actually saw these as more democratic, as they had commanded more support at elections.

 Proposals for reform

-A common proposal from reformers to reduce this executive dominance is to reduce the power of the majority party by adopting an electoral system based on proportional representation for the Commons.
-The Green Party of England and Wales, Liberal Democrats, and Scottish National Party have consistently supported PR for the Commons, although without noticeable support from larger parties.
+A common proposal from reformers to reduce this executive dominance is to reduce the power of the majority party by adopting an electoral system based on proportional representation for the House of Commons.
+The Green Party of England and Wales, Liberal Democrats, Reform Party, Scottish National Party and Plaid Cymru have consistently supported proportional representation for the House of Commons, but without support from the two larger parties, the Conservative and the Labour Parties.
+The Electoral Reform Society is a campaigning organisation supporting the same aim.

-Some groups, such as Charter 88, have argued that a codified, written constitution with appropriate checks and balances is also essential to solving the problem of executive dominance, although again without popular success.
+Some groups, such as Unlock Democracy, have argued that a codified, written constitution with appropriate checks and balances is also essential to solving the problem of executive dominance, but again without popular success.
+In 2025, with the Reform Party threatening to supersede the Conservative Party and win the 2029 election, concerns were expressed that the lack of a written constitution would allow an elective dictatorship in which parliament has seized the powers that should be vested in the people, and the prime minister has seized the powers that should be vested in parliament, to dismantle democracy.

-The Power Inquiry in its 2006 report Power to the People made recommendations on how to deal with the democratic deficit inherent in the UK system of governance.
+The Power Inquiry in its 2006 report Power to the People made recommendations on how to deal with the democratic deficit inherent in the British system of governance.